 The Sooner State offers plenty of opportunities for fishing from border to border.
 This map depicts the locations of popular fishing spots, listed in alphabetical order, as well as ODWC fisheries offices.
 Many other places to fish can be found in Oklahoma but are not shown here, such as "Close to Home" fishing waters that exist in some of the state's urban areas (see page 16).
 The lake names in blue type are Wildlife Department fishing areas (see page 27).
 The region the area is located in the state can be found in parentheses.

 ODWC Fisheries Offices

-A. DEPARTMENT HEADQUARTERS
+DEPARTMENT HEADQUARTERS

 P.O.
-Box 53465, Oklahoma City, 73152 1801 N. Lincoln Blvd., Oklahoma City, 73105 (405) 521-3721
+Box 53465, Oklahoma City, 73152 2145 NE 36th St., Oklahoma City, 73111 (405) 521-3721

-(A block south of State Capitol)

-Fisheries Division Chief - Barry Bolton

-Fisheries Division Assistant Chief - Ken Cunningham
+Fisheries Division Chief - Barry Bolton Fisheries Division Assistant Chief - Ken Cunningham

 B. PONCA CITY OFFICE